 Notoriety and the forbidden seem to be central concepts.
 How did you arrive at this theme?

-Yes, this year for Power Ball: 21 Club, presented by Holt Renfrew, we’re transforming the entire gallery space into a secret speakeasy, where guests come into the shadows with us for a night of revelry, by way of an immersive art environment with contemporary art projects and performances, along with delicious food and drink, all for one (late) night only.
+Yes, this year for Power Ball: 21 Club, presented by Holt Renfrew, we’re transforming the entire gallery space into a secret speakeasy.
+Guests are invited to come into the shadows with us for a night of revelry, by way of an immersive art environment with contemporary art projects and performances, along with delicious food and drink, all for one (late) night only.

 This will be the 21st edition of Power Ball and we were inspired by how we often find creative ways to do things we’re not allowed to do.
 21 Club makes reference to the most infamous speakeasy from the 20’s but of course, it is through a contemporary lens, with our signature Power Ball spin.